mrlem/cupa/README.md

 ## Usage

-Check sample.html for a working example.
+Check the [sample page](sample.html) for a working example.
 Here's a brief explanation:

 ### For the end-user: